Parenting Therapy

 The Quiet Weight So Many Parents Are Carrying

-When your child is struggling with their mental health, it often affects the entire household.
-You may wake up already worried about how the day will unfold, anticipating emotional outbursts, shutdowns, or difficult conversations.
-Small moments — getting out the door, setting limits, offering feedback — can feel unexpectedly heavy or charged.
+You may wake up already worried about how the day will unfold, anticipating emotional outbursts, shutdowns, or difficult conversations before they have even happened.
+Small moments like getting out the door, setting a limit, or offering feedback can feel unexpectedly heavy or charged with tension.

 Parenting a Child With Mental Health Challenges Comes With Unique Pressures